sun0day/vite-2.7-slow/README.md

 2.7 is about 1.9 times slower.

-> Times rounded up to nearest second.
+> Times rounded to nearest second.